-Fortunately InstantData has the ability to use the indexes stored with the ESE Backup Client.
-This article explains how to do that.
+Fortunately, InstantData has the ability to use the indexes stored with the ESE backup client.
+To do this:

 - Launch InstantData from the Console or by using using a shared InstantData URL.

 - When the InstantData agent opens automatically, close it so that you can relaunch it manually with parameters.